 - If you have multiple users of your ownCloud installation, you can limit who has access to the folder using the ‘Available For’ section to the right of the configuration information.

-- Clicking on this folder will show you the data in your DreamObjects bucket linked to ownCloud.
+- Clicking this folder shows you the data in your DreamObjects bucket linked to ownCloud.
 Anything you keep, upload, or create there is stored in DreamObjects.
-Deleting an object inside ownCloud will remove the object from DreamObjects.
+Deleting an object inside ownCloud removes the object from DreamObjects.

 Uploading large files inside ownCloud to DreamObjects

 If you plan to upload large files to DreamObjects using ownCloud, you’ll need to be aware of some limitations and make some configuration changes since uploading large files can be very memory intensive.

-A Web VPS with at least 512MB of memory is recommended, and required for extremely large file sizes.
+A VPS with at least 1GB of memory is recommended, and required for extremely large file sizes.
 DreamObjects’ objects are limited to 10TBs in size, but must be uploaded in 5GB chunks. ownCloud does not support multi-part file uploads so you are limited to 5GB file uploads via ownCloud.

 ownCloud uses an .htaccess file located in the ownCloud folder on the server to set the following custom PHP parameters: